Alex Mejia

-Alejandro DeJesus Mejia (born January 18, 1991) is an American professional baseball infielder for the Saraperos de Saltillo of the Mexican League.
+Alejandro DeJesus Mejia (born January 18, 1991) is an American professional baseball infielder for the Charros de Jalisco of the Mexican League.
 He played college baseball for the Arizona Wildcats, winning the 2012 College World Series.
 He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals.

 Career

 Amateur career

 Mejia attended El Camino Real High School in Woodland Hills, California, and the University of Arizona.
 Playing college baseball for the Arizona Wildcats, Mejia became the team's starting shortstop as a freshman.
 He was named the 2012 Pac-12 Conference Baseball Player of the Year, and was a member of the 2012 College World Series champions.